-The school is aware there is a clear link between regular non-attendance at school and exploitation.
-Staff will consider a child to be at potential risk in the case of regular non-attendance at school and make reasonable enquiries with the child and parents/carers to assess this risk.
+The setting is aware there is a clear link between regular non-attendance at setting and exploitation.
+Staff will consider a child to be at potential risk in the case of regular non-attendance at setting and make reasonable enquiries with the child and parents/carers to assess this risk.